Ice District: JW Marriott Edmonton & Residences

 The JW Marriott Edmonton Ice District & Residences was completed in August 2019.
 The 356-room hotel component, occupying the 1st through 22nd floors, is operated by JW Marriott Hotels.
 It has 2300 sqm for conference halls and a 930 sqm ballroom.
 This is the third hotel of this brand in Canada.
-Residential condominiums known as the Legends Private Residences occupies the 23rd through 54th floors above the hotel.
+Residential condominiums known as the Legends Private Residences occupy the 23rd through 54th floors above the hotel.

 CWB National Headquarters

-CWB is an under construction office tower in the Ice District.
-It will sit at 104 Avenue and 103 Street and be 16 storeys tall.
-In March 2019, it was announced that a Loblaws CityMarket would serve as the anchor tenant for the retail podium, with construction slated to begin "immediately."
-The retail podium is expected to completed in early 2022., and the tower portion of the project is expected to be complete in 2025.
+CWB is a cancelled office tower in the Ice District.
+It would have sat at 104 Avenue and 103 Street and been 16 storeys tall.
+In March 2019, it was announced that a Loblaws CityMarket would be the anchor tenant for the retail podium, called the Connect Centre, with construction slated to begin "immediately."
+The retail podium was completed in late 2022, and the tower portion of the project was originally expected to be complete in 2025, but instead now CWB will move into Manulife Place.